 The science of architecture and its structural and functional competence helps researchers of human sciences to examine the streams of thought through examining similar structures and functions.
 The thought of the Iranian mysticism born in Khurasan developed by Bayazid Bastami (d.
 874) and his followers like Abolhassan Kharaqani (d.
 1034) in Qumes and then Sheikh Zahed Gilani (d.
 1301) in Gilan and Lahijan.

 Similarities in structures and functions of social monuments like mausoleums of Susis in regions with different climates led the researchers of history to find common points among different trends of thought despite all challenges they had gone through.
-Similarities in structures and functions of mausoleums of Bayazid Bastami in Bastam (Shahrud) and Sheikh Zahid Gilani in Lahijan attract attention of researchers to common points in streams of mystic thought.
-Even though Sheikh Zahid was buried in the rainy humid region like Lahijan which is completely different from Bastam with its climate of four seasons, the structures of these two mausoleums have many similarities.
-The smooth blue dome of Bayazid mausoleum turns into multi-angle blue-green dome of Sheikh’s.
+Similarities in structures and functions of mausoleums of Bayazid Bastami in Bastam (Shahrud) and Sheikh Zahid Gilani in Lahijan attract the attention of researchers to common points in streams of mystic thought.
+Even though Sheikh Zahid was buried in a rainy humid region like Lahijan which is completely different from Bastam with its climate of four seasons, the structures of these two mausoleums have many similarities.
+The smooth blue dome of the Bayazid mausoleum turns into the multi-angle blue-green dome of Sheikh’s mausoleum.

-Living in Bastam, Bayazid was influenced by Khurasan mysticism while Sheikh Zahid lived in Lahijan to develop mysticism to other cities like Ardebil.
+Living in Bastam, Bayazid was influenced by Khurasan mysticism while Sheikh Zahid lived in Lahijan to develop mysticism in other cities like Ardebil.
 Locating two tombs in each of these two mausoleums is the main common function of these two monuments which distinguishes them from other Sufi mausoleums.
-Addressing two tombs of each mausoleum, this article addresses challenges which mysticism, Shia and Sunni went through in 8th to 13th centuries.
+Addressing two tombs of each mausoleum, this article addresses challenges that mysticism, Shia, and Sunni went through in the 8th to 13th centuries.

 Bayazid Bastami (d.874) was born in a Zoroastrian family converted to Islam.
 Many Sufi orders like Tifuria Naqshbandia and well-known Sufis like Abolhassan Kharaghani and Seyed Heidar Amoli attributed to him (Alikhani, 2005, p.
 14).